cwrichardson/flurdymail/README.md

 template gives you less configurability than running the templates one by one, and running the `master` template gives you even less.

-Fourth, timing.
-If you're working on changes, you'll ultimately want to migrate your existing users and data from your old deployment to your new one.
-That doesn't really matter during the development and testing phases, but when it comes time to move, you'll want to spin up a new backup server, stop your old servers and snapshot them, and then spin up your new primary server using those backups.
+For these reasons, the way I actually use this in practice is to spin up the `infrastructure` nest, then `flurdy-mail-master` nest.

-For these reasons, the way I actually use this in practice is to spin up the `infrastructure` nest, then the backup MX, primary MX, and roundcube stacks individually.
 YMMV, and you'll figure out what works best for you.

 ## Populate your database